Revolutionary-Games/Thrive/doc/style_guide.md

   when they are held by Godot objects, custom dispose methods should be implemented.

-- For most Godot-derived types a Dispose method just needs to be added to dispose any `NodePath` variables.
-Note that Godot autoloads, loading saves, and using things in the editor, dispose not fully initialized Nodes.
-To workaround this the dispose method should check that the `Export` variables are set (the first `NodePath` variable needs to be set nullable):
+- For most Godot-derived types a `Dispose` method just needs to be added to dispose any `NodePath` variables.
+Note that Godot sometimes creates partly initialized objects (for example autoloads, when loading saves, and objects that Godot editor creates internally).
+For that reason the `Dispose` method needs to work even with those partly initialized objects.
+To take this into account the `Dispose` method should check that the `Export` variables are set (the first `NodePath` variable needs to be set nullable) like this:

 ```c#
     protected override void Dispose(bool disposing)